jzbrooks/awesome-kotlin/README.md

 * [ChuckerTeam/chucker](https://github.com/ChuckerTeam/chucker) - An on-device network inspection tool for Android.
 * [rosariopfernandes/firecoil](https://github.com/rosariopfernandes/firecoil) - Display images stored in Cloud Storage for Firebase using Coil.
 * [skydoves/Only](https://github.com/skydoves/Only) - An easy way to persist and run code block only as many times as necessary on Android.
-* [skydoves/AndroidVeil](https://github.com/skydoves/AndroidVeil) - An easy, flexible way to implement veil skeletons and shimmering effect for Android.
 * [skydoves/Submarine](https://github.com/skydoves/Submarine) - Fully customizable floating navigation view for listing items dynamically on Android.
 * [skydoves/Needs](https://github.com/skydoves/Needs) - An easy way to implement modern permission instructions popup.
 * [evilthreads669966/EvadeMe](https://github.com/evilthreads669966/EvadeMe) - A heuristics evasion library that prevents your code from being analyzed or tested.